tansharma/counter/README.md

 -	**Agent breakdown card** - This only shows up once you actually start pulling data from more than one agent, keeping the UI clean.

+-	**Vitals strip** - Streaks, session count, busiest day, cost saved by caching, and the raw cache-read token count (context re-sent from cache every turn — not counted in the lifetime total above it).

 ### Project drill-down
 -	You can click any project to dive into a detailed view.
 It pulls  specific totals, project-filtered usage chart, model/agent breakdowns, and a scrollable session history.

 ### Menu-bar companion
--	A MenuBarExtra companion app where the icon itself is a miniature gauge that fills up based on your current block's usage.
+-	A MenuBarExtra companion app where the icon itself is a miniature ring, split new-vs-cache-read just like the dashboard's Session Usage gauge.

--	The dropdown displays block tokens, a live reset countdown, today's total spend, and quick buttons to open the dashboard or quit.
+-	The dropdown displays this session's new/cache-read tokens, a live reset countdown, today's total spend, and quick buttons to open the dashboard or quit.
 Plus, it stays live in the background even if you close the main window.

 ### Multi agent and local models
 -	You can toggle sources on or off in Settings (if an agent isn't detected, it just displays as "not detected").